ankaAR/bestiario5e/_creatures/gazer.md

 2. Fear Ray: The targeted creature must succeed on a DC 12 Wisdom saving throw or be asustado until the start of the gazer's next turn.

-3. Frost Ray: The targeted creature must succeed on a DC 12 Dexterity saving throw or take 10 (3d6) cold damage.
+3. Frost Ray: The targeted creature must succeed on a DC 12 Dexterity saving throw or take 10 (3d6) puntos de daño por frío.

 4. Telekinetic Ray: If the target is a creature that is Medium or smaller, it must succeed on a DC 12 Strength saving throw or be moved up to 30 feet directly away from the gazer.